Windows USB Storage Parser (usp)

 There are currently three different sources of Windows artifacts that are needed for usp to successfully process USB device statistics.
-These include: (a) the setupAPI log(s), (b) the system hive and (c) the user registry hives.
+These include: (a) the setupAPI log(s), (b) the system and software hives, and (c) the user registry hives.
 The setupAPI log is one or more files that identifies, amongst other things, when a USB device was initially plugged in.
 The system hive identifies which USB devices were registered with the Windows plug and play manager.
 Windows sets up many registry keys so that it can identify that same device quickly next time it is plugged in.
 Finally, the user hives are used to associate which user account was logged on when the USB device was plugged in.
 This last artifact can help identify when a user last plugged in the device.
 As more research in Windows USB forensics becomes available, it can be incorporated into usp to make a more complete tool.

-As stated above, there are 5 use-cases that usp was designed for.
+There are 5 use-cases that usp was designed for.
 Not all the use-cases can be used with all usp's binaries.
 Below is a breakout listing which binaries are compatible with each use-case:

 - - Live Windows processing (Win32/64 binaries)

 - - Off-line processing of a 'dd' image of a disk or volume (Win32/64, Linux32/64 and Mac OS-X 32/64 binaries)

 - - Off-line processing of extracted registry hives and setupAPI logs (Win32/64, Linux32/64 and Mac OS-X 32/64 binaries)

 - - Processing an external mounted drive (Win32/64 binaries)

 - - Processing a monolithic VMWare NTFS formatted virtual disk (Win32/64, Linux32/64 and Mac OS-X 32/64 binaries)